 As you know we were very lucky to get an exclusive sneak preview of the Jump Up and Join In app last week, when we met Carrie and David Grant at Egmont in London.

-Basically this app, is based on the first book and CD in the #juji series – called Lion’s Speedy Sauce about a Lion who needs some speedy curry sauce to liven him and his beats up!
+Basically, this app, is based on the first book and CD in the #juji series – called Lion’s Speedy Sauce about a Lion who needs some speedy curry sauce to liven him and his beats up!

 I had zero chance of getting him to sing today, but you can sing along with Carrie and David and record yourself, and they play a clip with your character dancing along to the song, you can also pick a background.
-We didn’t get that far today, but Monkey still had lots of fun.
+We didn’t get that far today, but he still had lots of fun.

 If you do get to record your little masterpiece you can share it on the JUJI series Facebook page here and you never know, you might get spotted by Carrie and David themselves.

-As for me, I have nothing to compare this app to as this was also my first experience of an app.
+As for me, I have nothing to compare this app to as this was also my first experience with an app.
 What I do like, is that there is a story, your child is learning about music and singing whilst having fun.
 Nothing is getting zapped!
 I can see an educational background to the app which pleases me.

 Will we be playing #juji again?
 Yes 🙂 Are we looking forward to more app’s to go with the rest of the book series?
 Definitely.